LucasHenriqueDiniz/AutoWabba/README.md

 > **Note:** Windows Defender or other antivirus software may flag this program as a virus.
 This is a false positive due to the automation and packaging methods used.
 In the future, we plan to add a code signing certificate to further reduce these warnings.
 You can check the [VirusTotal scan here](https://www.virustotal.com/gui/file/494c6e157d1280abc9d78e2874efd112ac3b97877492b38f9d0dd46887947570/behavior).
 The full source code is available on GitHub for your review.

+## ⚠️ Known Issues

+Please be aware that there are still some **minor issues** during use.
+See the [Known Issues](https://github.com/LucasHenriqueDiniz/AutoWabba/issues) page for updates.

+- Sometimes Nexus Mods detects "suspicious behavior" and logs the user out, which causes the download to stall until you log in again.
+- Occasionally, the mod download page may close unexpectedly — usually related to the logout issue — and may require manual intervention (just close the tab and wabbajack will reopen).

 ## Status Bar Meanings

 The status bar at the bottom of the app shows what AutoWabba is doing: